llm-explorer/Stratagem-of-Valors/README.md

 After I got the game working to the required degree, I asked it to create the splash screen in Dalle-3.

+You can see nearly all of my cenversations in two parts: [Conversation Part 1](/images/conversation-part-1.txt) and [Conversation Part 2](/images/conversation-part-2.txt)

 # Thoughts